 Beautiful historic properties in and around Hermann have decked the halls and are ready to welcome visitors.
-Tour at your leisure and enjoy refreshments at The Bank Bar’s Venue 115.
+Tour at your leisure, then enjoy refreshments at The Bank Bar’s Venue 115.
 Sponsored by the Hermann Area Chamber of Commerce.

 Hours: 2:00 to 7:00 p.m.

 Purchase tickets ($10 per person) from the Welcome Center